The Church Welfare Association (Incorporated)

 1. Direct Mission Alignment: Projects must clearly support women involved in sex work or women and children at risk of such involvement.
 Generic women's welfare projects may not qualify.

-1. Small Charity Status: The stated preference for “small charities” suggests organizations with modest budgets and local/regional reach are favored over large national organizations.
+1. Small Charity Status: The stated preference for “small charities” suggests organisations with modest budgets and local/regional reach are favoured over large national organisations.

 1. Church of England Connection: While not an absolute requirement, having links to the Church of England - whether through governance, chaplaincy involvement, or faith-based approach - appears to strengthen applications significantly.